facebook/relay/website/docs/api-reference/relay-resolvers/return-types.md

 }
 ```

-This pattern can be used for the other types outlined below with the exception of server types, which don't yet support lists.
+This pattern can be used for the other types, with the exception of server types, which don't yet support lists.

 ## Client-defined GraphQL Types

 Resolvers can also model edges to other GraphQL types in your client state schema [TODO wording?].
-To define a resolver that is an edge to another type, you specify the type as the field type in your docblock tag.

 If the type was defined as a "strong" type, the resolver function must return an object `{ id: DataID }` where `DataID` is the ID of the object.
 Relay will take care of invoking the type's model resolver function.

 ```tsx
 import {DataID} from 'relay-runtime';